Patchwork Essentials: The Half-Square Triangle

 We found a goldmine of quilt photo shoot spots this weekend, YAY!

 The twelve quilts in the book are split into four chapters.
 Each chapter explores a different way of creating contrast and movement in a quilt design using half-square triangles.
 The four chapters are Color Emphasis, Relative Scale, Patchwork Play, and Block Party.
 For example, in the Color Emphasis chapter the quilts use color/fabric choice and placement to create different designs.

 The 60 blocks in the block chart are each made up of 16 HSTs, 960 total!

 The Block Party chapter has a little something extra special.
 In addition to the three quilts in this chapter, you'll find a block chart.
 There are 60 different four color half-square triangle quilt blocks, sewn up in real fabrics, not digital!
 You can use those blocks to design your own quilt, or alter designs in the book.
 With the help of the technique charts/math you could make traditional 12" blocks, tiny blocks, giant sized blocks, whatever size you'd like!

 Next week, let's talk about all the great extras we've packed into this book!
-In the meantime, if you're looking for a signed copy of Patchwork Essentials, they're in the shop!
-Find them here.
+In the meantime, if you're looking for a copy, pick one up here.